Category: News & Announcements

 featured image by Shawn Linehan | photos courtesy of Adrian Hale

 Adrian Hale‘s story of baking starts with her child (who uses nonbinary pronouns).
 “When they were three,” Hale says, “they had a stomach ache that lasted a year.
 Every time they ate, their stomach hurt.”
-Hale took her child to doctors, but no one could ever find anything identifiably wrong, until a natural medicine practitioner suggested that they were probably allergic to wheat.
+Hale took her child to doctors, but no one could ever find anything identifiably wrong.
+However, a natural medicine practitioner suggested that they were probably allergic to wheat.
 Hale removed wheat from her child’s diet; they felt better.

 This solution of elimination didn’t sit well with Hale, however.
 “I come from a Jewish family.
 My grandmother survived the concentration camps,” she says.
 “My grandmother always said that bread saved her during the war and that she would never be without it again.”